avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Decrease the voting weight of a misbehaving Subnet Validator
 - Remove an inactive Subnet Validator

+Note that there is no explicit `EndTime` for Subnet validators added in a `ConvertSubnetTx` or `RegisterSubnetValidatorTx`.
 Subnet validators should be removed by using this transaction with the `Weight` set to `0`.
 When a validator's weight is set to `0`, they will be removed from the validator set, and any $AVAX remaining in the `Balance` for the Subnet Validator being removed will be returned to the `RemainingBalanceOwner` for the validator defined in the `RegisterSubnetValidatorMessage`.
 All state related to the Subnet Validator being removed will be removed from the P-Chain's active state (BLS key, NodeID etc).

 If all Subnet Validators are removed, there are no valid Warp messages that can be produced to register new Subnet Validators through `RegisterSubnetValidatorMessage`.
 With no validators, block production will halt and the Subnet is unrecoverable.
 To serve as a guardrail against this situation, a Subnet Validator removal will be considered invalid if the validator being removed is the last one.
 A future ACP can remove this guardrail as users get more familiar with the new Subnet mechanics and tooling matures to fork a Subnet.